henriquebg/gameoff2017/README.md

 Alien Chase is a game made in Assembly for GameBoy, during GameOff Gamejam 2017.
 You can download game.gb from bin folder and play in any GameBoy emulator.
-This game is free and its source code open for use.
+This game is under GPL v3.